patnr/fzf-lua/README.md

   -- uncomment if your terminal/font does not support unicode character -- 'EN SPACE' (U+2002), the below sets it to 'NBSP' (U+00A0) instead -- nbsp = '\xc2\xa0',
+  -- A function with one argument: path.
+Useful to show symlinks instead of absolute paths. file_path_manip = nil,
 }
 ```